 Next time you begin to unwrap a tampon, know that you'll probably be a little more knowledgeable about what you're putting inside your body, thanks to the

 If you discover a wrapped tampon in the bottom of a bag you haven't seen in years, it might seem like a great surprise.
 But using the tampon might actually not be that great for you.
 "Although it may be hard to believe that cotton can expire, tampons actually have a shelf-life of approximately five years," Samantha Morrison, a health and wellness expert for

 They Can Cause Discomfort

 Your period can be uncomfortable due to a number of symptoms from cramping to headaches.
 But using your tampons in certain ways could lead to even more problems.
 Since your vagina is an organ that works to eliminate blood and other substances, it's usually healthier to change it more often, Dr. Margeson says.

 They Aren't Technically Sterile

 Tampons aren't technically sterile, Morrison says, which means that they "can become a breeding ground for all sorts of germs if not stored properly."
 These germs can pose a significant risk to your vaginal health and lead to infections, so she says to make sure to both double-check any expiration dates on the packaging and store them in a cool, dry place.

-4. They Can Contain Mysterious Ingredients
+They Can Contain Mysterious Ingredients

 LOLA, tells Bustle.
 Since people who get periods will put a tampon inside their bodies approximately 11,000 times over the course of menstruation, it's important to know what's in them, she says.
 Opt for products without synthetic fibers and chemical additives and instead go for tampons made of 100 percent organic cotton for peace of mind, Kier says.